KubaPro010/rpitx2/README.md

 # To continue
-**rpitx** is a generic RF transmitter.
+**rpitx2** is a generic RF transmitter.
 There is a lot of modulation to do with it and also documentation to make all that easy to contribute.
 This will be the next step !
 Feel free to inspect scripts, change parameters (frequencies, audio input, pictures...).

 # Credits
 All rights of the original authors reserved.
 I try to include all licences and authors in sourcecode.
 Need to write all references in this section.
-# rpitx2